 I first tried this Thai recipe on the small southern Thai island of Koh Lipe.After a long day of snorkeling and almost at 15 hours of not eating, I wanted to eat something good.

-The scrambled eggs and cucumber I figured a fast way to satisfy me while waiting for the real dinner.
-So I ordered a coconut and the egg and cucumber with chayote.
-On my table comes this interesting breakfast-looking dish, but it’s not a breakfast.
-Thailand is not huge on breakfasts.
+The scrambled eggs and cucumber was a fast way to get something healthy in while looking for my real dinner.
+I ordered a coconut and this egg and cucumber with chayote.
+That’s what this recipe is.
+It is an interesting keto breakfast dish, but it’s not only a breakfast.
+It can be enjoyed at anytime.

 Eggs with Cucumber and Chayote Ingredients

 Not too many.
 It’s a quick and easy recipe.

 Chayote was something I’d never cooked with before.
 It’s a tropical vegetable highly available here in Thailand, South America or more equatorial regions.

 If you don’t have access to fresh chayote, it’s just as good with cucumber alone.

 The main flavor this recipe offers can be had with just cucumber.

 It’s just a variation of the authentic Thai recipe with chayote.
 The only thing you’ll miss out on is the slightly sweet juiciness of the warm chayote.